Face Masks in the Summer of California's Discontent

 The Netherlands

 Unless you’re on public transportation in the Netherlands, there’s rarely a mask in sight.
-The only place masks are required for the public on buses, trams and trains and there, mask usage is nearly 100%.
+The only place masks are required for the public is on buses, trams and trains and there, mask usage is nearly 100%.

 “It’s kinda annoying but pretty much fine,” said Annemarie Meijer, who was traveling to her sister’s birthday party wearing a mask with a festive flower pattern she found on Etsy.